 The most important step in road construction is the preparation of its subbase.
 This 350-mm layer serves as the foundation of the road and is often the primary load-bearing part.
 That is why it is essential that the material used for this layer is of high quality.

 To ensure the proper installation of the subbase, contractors should give special attention to the base thickness, base stability, and compaction.
 If this layer is not correctly compacted, the asphalt that will be poured on top may not last long.

 After grading the subbase, a 250 mm layer of base course is laid on top.
 This should be applied evenly on the surface and graded again.

-Phase 3: Surface Course
+Phase 5: Surface Course

+Once the type of paving has been decided, a 330-mm layer of Portland Cement Concrete Pavement (PCCP) is added to the surface.
+A layer of bitumen seal is then poured after this road construction step.
 Asphalt is a combination of a petroleum product, aggregate base material, paving grade bitumen.
 Applying a 50-mm layer of this material on top protects the underneath layers of the road and provides motorists with a clean and smooth ride.
 It also gives the road a shiny and attractive finished surface.

-Phase 4: Road Marking
+Phase 6: Road Marking

-To achieve the best quality of thermoplastic paint application, contractors clean the road surface thoroughly by getting rid of any debris and ensuring that it is moisture-free.
+To achieve the best quality of preformed road paint application, contractors clean the road surface thoroughly by getting rid of any debris and ensuring that it is moisture-free.
 They then apply a high adhesion primer on the surface in a thin, even coating.
 After letting the primer dry, the road marking is applied using thermoplastic paint.

+You can also count on us to provide you with road paint application services.
 Rua Seguridad is the expert to work with when it comes to road marking projects.
 We have more than 15 years of experience, making us one of the most trusted names in the industry.
 For more information on how we can address your needs, get in touch with us.